Kursk State Medical University (KSMU)

 - Summer (June–August): 20°C–30°C — warm, sunny, and very pleasant

-- KSMU hostel and university buildings are centrally heated — indoor comfort is maintained throughout winter
+- KSMU hostel and university buildings are centrally heated — indoor comfort maintained throughout winter

 - Climate is milder than northern Russian cities; most Indian students adapt comfortably within their first winter